Products in the engine

 Wear-resistant cams for long, powerful engine life

-The camshaft is driven by the crankshaft via the drive pulley and controls the valve train of the engine.
-The camshaft helps to ensure that the intake and exhaust valves open and close at a predetermined time.
-The duration of opening, valve stroke and movement when opening and closing are determined by the shape of the cam.
+As the most important control element in the valve train, the camshaft decisively determines the timing and volume of gas exchanges in the cylinder – essential parameters for engine concentricity and power delivery.
+It is driven by the drive pulley through the crankshaft and controls the engine's valve train.
+It ensures that the intake and exhaust valves open and close at the predetermined time.
+The opening period, valve stroke and motion during opening and closing are determined by the shape of the cam.

 Where camshafts are overhead, the valves are opened directly by the cams via the tappets, rocker arms or finger type rockers.
 Overhead camshafts are used only with multiple cylinder heads.